-Acted as Event or Chief Judge in at least two1st or 2nd Category Events in the last 3 years.

-Must have knowledge and understanding of safety limits of paragliding.
+- have acted as Target Judge at least 4 times - have acted as Event or Chief Judge in at least two1st or 2nd Category Events in the last 3 years. - must have knowledge and understanding of safety limits of paragliding.

-Target and Reserve Judges
+Target and Reserve Judges must

-Performed as Target Judge in at least two 2nd Category Events in the last 2 years.
+have performed as Target Judge in at least two 2nd Category Events in the last 2 years.